Emissions Trading System (ETS) in shipping

 WHAT ARE THE PENALTIES FOR NON-COMPLIANCE?

-In addition to the general EU ETS rules on penalties, expulsion orders can be issued against vessels under the responsibility of a shipping company that has failed to surrender allowances for two or more consecutive reporting periods.
+In addition to the general EU-ETS rules on penalties, expulsion orders can be issued against vessels under the responsibility of a shipping company that has failed to surrender allowances for two or more consecutive reporting periods.
 As a result, vessels under its responsibility can be detained by the Flag Member State and denied entry into a port under the jurisdiction of a Member State other than the Flag State.

 Please feel free to contact the team should you have any further queries on this matter.